Frigid temperatures at the Linc on Sunday were in the teens. The wind chill dipped into single digits.

 Before Sunday, the last time the Eagles were shut out was the last game of the 2009 season.
 The last time they were shut out at home was in 2005 against the Seahawks.

-The good news is, the Eagles' defense played well for most of the afternoon and the entire team escaped without any real injuries.
+The good news is that the Eagles' defense played well for most of the afternoon and the entire team escaped without any real injuries.

-The bad news is, confidence in Foles might be at an all-time low with a playoff game just two weeks away (see report card).
+The bad news is that confidence in Foles might be at an all-time low with a playoff game just two weeks away.

 With the loss, the Eagles finished the regular season with a 13-3 record and failed to win the meaningless game that would have given them their first 14-win season in franchise history.